DSaimon/certified-kubernetes-administrator-course/docs/07-Security/26-Practice-Test-Network-Policies.md

   </details>

+  Question 5

 - What is the impact of the rule configured on this Network Policy?

   <details>

   ```
-  Traffic from internal to payroll pod is blocked
+  Traffic from Internal to Payroll POD is allowed
   ```

   </details>

+  Question 6

 - What is the impact of the rule configured on this Network Policy?

   <details>

   ```
-  Internal pod can access port 8080 on payroll pod
+  Internal POD can access port 8080 on Payroll POD
   ```

   </details>